Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Deep Learning.md

 It origins from <http://papers.nips.cc/paper/5423-generative-adversarial-nets.pdf>.
 It is a generative model via an adversarial process.
 It trains a generative model $G$ that captures the data distribution, and a discriminative model $D$ that estimates the probability that a sample came from the training data rather than $G$.
 The training procedure for $G$ is to maximize the probability of $D$ making a mistake.
 This framework corresponds to a minimax two-player game.
 In the space of arbitrary functions $G$ and $D$, a unique solution exists, with $G$ recovering the training data distribution and $D$ equal to $\frac{1}{2}$ everywhere.

 It is not to minimize the cost function or errors as that in supervised machine learning.
-In mathematcis, it is saddle point optimization.
+In mathematics, it is saddle point optimization.
-Thus some optimiztaion or regualrization techniques are not suitable for this framework.
+Thus some optimization or regularization techniques are not suitable for this framework.
 It requires some methods to find the proper generator $G$ and discriminator $D$.

 |Generative Adversarial Network|